AntonOsika/proto_agi/README.md

 _Warning: This code executes LLM generated code and can mess up your computer or worse.
 Don't run it._

-If you are destructively curious, you could hypothetically do the below for setup and then run run.py, or just paste run.js in developer console.
+If you are destructively curious, you could hypothetically do the below (or just paste run.js in your browsers developer console).

     pip install openai
     OPENAI_API_KEY=[api_key] python run.py